SnehaDK/todo-sneha/README.md

-# todo-sneha is a todo website
+# todo-sneha is a todo-website for store our work list in daily basis.